juliors1/poke-collector/README.md

 #### While the below disclaimers are technically required by their license-holders I would like to also sincerely thank all the creators whose work makes this site look great.
 I do not own or am associated with the resources used in any way, Thank you!

-- < href="https://pokeapi.co/docs/v2">PokeAPI</>  The API I used is called the PokeAPI.
+- <a href="https://pokeapi.co/docs/v2">PokeAPI</a> The API I used is called the PokeAPI.

 - <a href="https://fonts.google.com/specimen/Press+Start+2P#license">Google Fonts</a> The font I used was Press+Start+2P